novalagung/muslimboard/WEBSTORE.md

 7. Remote Codes

     Muslim board do not use any remote codes.
-Aside of that, there are three JSON files that are loaded through AJAX.
+Aside of that, several JSON files are loaded through AJAX to keep backgrounds and content up to date without a new extension release.

 ## Links